Favorite Hong Kong Based Food Bloggers

 Hong Kong, however, it’s just not like it.
-Knowing from past experiences when searching for a recipe of a Hong Kong style dish, I know there’s just not too many Hong Kong based food bloggers who actually cook then blog about the recipes they used.
+Knowing from past experiences when searching for a recipe of a Hong Kong style dish, I know there’s just not too many Hong Kong food bloggers who actually cook then blog about the recipes they used.
 But this time I wanted to be optimistic.
-I sat down in front of my computer hoping I could catch more than two fishes that in fact do offer cooking in their blog, at the end I was able to place a couple in the bucket.
+I sat down in front of my computer hoping I could catch more than two fishes that in fact do offer cooking in their blog, at the end I was only able to place a couple in the bucket.

 Understanding that after all, most Hong Kong people just don’t have the time and the space to cook.
 The food culture is totally different there.
 Eating out is the norm – breakfast, lunch, dinner, and Siu Yeh (宵夜) – good food is never hard to find.
 On the other hand, space is also limited as many locals live in small apartments.
 That obviously narrowed the idea of doing anything inside the house when you’re sharing a small space with others in the family.
 If you’ve been to Hong Kong, you know that you’ve got choices to make when it comes to food.
 When all these choices present themselves, it’s easier to take advantage of them rather then cramping into your small apartment and cook.